 Xy = 0.8g Acceleration during rolling

-Cz = 0.2 Acceleration during ramming
+Cz = 0.2 Acceleration during pitching

 μ = 0.3 Coefficient of friction on the container floor